Linear spectroscopy of collective modes and the gap structure in two-dimensional superconductors: The toy model

 where $g^{(s)}_{\alpha \alpha} < 0$ binds $s$-wave pairs in band $\alpha$, $g^{(s)}_{1 2} = \left( g^{(s)}_{2 1} \right)^*$ Josephson couples the two bands, and $g^{(p)} < 0$ binds $p$-wave pairs.
 Here $\varphi_{\vb{k}}$ is the angle of $\vb{k}$ relative to the $k_x$ axis, i.e.,~$\vb{k} = |\vb{k}| (\cos \varphi_{\vb{k}}, \sin \varphi_{\vb{k}})$.
 Note that with the spin indices as written in Eq.~\eqref{eq:toy_model_interaction_H}, when considering $p$-wave pairing, we implicitly consider the $m_z = 0$ triplet component only; the extension to the more general case is straightforward.

-We base our analysis~\cite{supp} on the imaginary-time path integral.
+We base our analysis on the imaginary-time path integral.
 To identify the collective modes, we perform a Hubbard-Stratonovich decoupling in the Cooper channel, and expand the effective action to quadratic order in fluctuations $\phi$ around the mean-field saddle point~\cite{depalo1999effectiveaction,paramekanti2000action,sharapov2002effective,marciani2013leggettTRSB,cea2016leggettRaman,poniatowski2022spectroscopic}.
 Analytically continuing the Gaussian effective action to real frequency ($i \Omega_m \rightarrow \Omega + i 0^+$), the collective modes appear as poles of the bosonic propagator for pair fluctuations.
 To evaluate the linear response to applied electric fields, we also compute the couplings between the collective modes and such fields.
+See Appendices \ref{appendix:toy_leggett}, \ref{appendix:leggett_fl}, and \ref{appendix:toy_clapping} for the details of our toy-model calculations.